chef/automate/components/docs-chef-io/content/automate/ha_faqs.md

 Where the *--unit* displays the logs from the specified unit, and *--follow* means to follow the journal.

 - Use the *grep* command to filter the logs related to a specific service.
-For example, run this command `journalctl --follow --unit hab-sup | grep 'automate-ha-elasticsearch'` to view the log of the habitat component in the Chef Automate frontend node.
+For example, run this command `journalctl --follow --unit hab-sup | grep 'automate-ha-opensearch'` to view the log of the habitat component in the Chef Automate frontend node.

 - Execute the following command, `journalctl --follow --unit chef-automate`, to view the log of the frontend (chef-automate and chef-server instances) nodes.